vsb-js/project-02-2021-winter-Carlenekp/README.md

 -cd frontend
 -npm start

-then in an other command
+then in an other terminal
 -cd backend
 -npm start